Mallory body

-In histopathology, a Mallory body, Mallory-Denk body, and Mallory's hyaline, is an inclusion found in the cytoplasm of liver cells.
+In histopathology, a Mallory body, Mallory–Denk body (MDB), or Mallory's hyaline is an inclusion found in the cytoplasm of liver cells.
 Mallory bodies are damaged intermediate filaments within the liver cells.

 Associated conditions

 Mallory bodies are classically found in the livers of people suffering from alcohol-induced liver disease and were once thought to be specific for that.

 They are most common in alcoholic hepatitis (prevalence of 65%) and alcoholic cirrhosis (prevalence of 51%).

 They are a recognized feature of Wilson's disease (25%), primary biliary cirrhosis (24%), non-alcoholic cirrhosis (24%), hepatocellular carcinoma (23%) and morbid obesity (8%), among other conditions.
 However, it has also been reported in certain other unrelated conditions.

 Appearance

 Mallory bodies are highly eosinophilic and thus appear pink on H&E stain.
 The bodies themselves are made up of intermediate cytokeratin 8/18 filament proteins that have been ubiquitinated, or bound by other proteins such as heat shock proteins, or p62/Sequestosome 1.